 EYFS and KS1

-Spelling is taught through the Assertive Mentoring programme.
-They are taught a spelling rule each week and learn words related to that rule.
+Each week the children are taught a spelling and learn words related to that rule.
 These are sent home to learn, then the children are tested weekly on these.

 Topic words are sent home at the beginning of each term related to the topic.

-At Roydon, we use Talk for Writing to ensure that children are exposed to a range of genres and to ensure that they have a firm grasp on how to write well in all genres.
-Talk for Writing is used across the school from Reception to Year 6 and enables children to focus on a particular text type.
+At Roydon, we use ‘The Write Stuff’ to ensure that children are exposed to a range of genres and to ensure that they have a firm grasp on how to write well in all genres.
+‘The Write Stuff’ is used across the school from Reception to Year 6 and enables children to focus on a particular text type.

 Useful Websites to Support English